 A few blocks down State Street is another marker at the Underwood-Jones House (506 State Street).
 Now housing the Montessori School of Bowling Green, the home was built by John Cox Underwood, Bowling Green’s second mayor and designer of Fountain Square Park.

 Make your way back up State Street to 10th Avenue for the next marker at the Presbyterian Church of Bowling Green (1003 State Street).
 Architecturally ahead of its time, the church served as a Union hospital during the Civil War.

 A few recent markers have been added to the Park Row buildings along the Fountain Square, like the Covington Building (415 Park Row) built in the 1860s, the old Gerard Hotel (423 Park Row) is the oldest hotel still standing in Bowling Green, and the Odd Fellows Building (427 Park Row) which still has its speakeasy door from the Prohibition era that also might have been used to screen visitors during the secret meetings of the Odd Fellows organization.

-Don't forget the Princess Theatre (432 Main Avenue) on the corner of State Street and Main Avenue, one of Bowling Green's earliest movie houses that opened in 1911.
+Don't forget the Princess Theatre (432 Main Avenue) in the middle of the block, one of Bowling Green's earliest movie houses that opened in 1914.